YangyangQu/Sign_Language_Datasets/README.md

 ## License

 The datasets included in this repository are subject to their respective licenses.
 Please refer to the individual dataset directories for more information.

-## Disclaimer

-This repository is maintained for informational purposes and does not endorse or guarantee the accuracy or quality of the datasets included.
-Users are encouraged to review and verify the datasets independently before use.